rokf/vis-golang/README.md

 If forced (with `!` suffix) it will also open the source file and position the cursor at the definition in a `split` window.

-The second feature is `gofmt` integration.
-There's a `gofmt` command that replaces the current range with its formatted version.
+The second feature is formatter integration.
+There are `gofmt` and `goimports` commands that replace the current range with its formatted version.

+- `gofmt` runs with the `-s` (simplify code) flag
+- `goimports` `-local` flag can be set through a `GOIMPORTS_LOCAL` environment variable

 The third feature is `go test` integration.
 A `gotest` command has been added that runs the package tests in the package that the current active file is located in.
 In case of failure a no-name buffer with the report content will be opened.